Mojo Dialer ReviewsReal Estate Agent InterviewsReal Estate Prospecting Tips

-Matt Broyles Business Development Director for Metro Brokers in Atlanta uses Mojo to prospect for motivated real estate agents to join his fast growing company
+Matt Broyles, Business Development Director for Metro Brokers in Atlanta, uses Mojo to prospect for motivated real estate agents to join his fast-growing company.

 Business history is filled with products that were invented for one purpose and wind up solving problems in a second unexpected area.
 Listerine mouthwash, for example, was originally envisioned as an antiseptic treatment for cuts and scratches.
 Coca-Cola was meant to treat headaches and anxiety.
 And believe it or not, the colorful children’s modeling clay, Play-Doh, was intended to be a new wallpaper cleaner!